 If you have a Community Services Card, you may be able to get dental treatment through your local hospital.

-Talk to your doctor or dentist about this.
+Talk to a health practitioner, eg, your doctor or dentist, about this.

 How to apply

-Make an appointment with your dentist to get a quote for the treatment you need.
+You need to contact your dentist to get costs for the treatment you need.

 What happens next

 We'll give you a payment card (if you don't already have one) and load the money onto it.

 You have 7 working days to pay the dentist before it expires.